dennissxz/data-science-handbook/38-ml-for-graph-data/31-topology-inference.md

 Measurements
 - The relative levels of RNA expression of genes in a cell, under a given set of conditions, can be measured efficiently on a genome-wide scale using **microarray** technologies.
 - In particular, for each gene $i$, the vertex attribute vector $\boldsymbol{x}_i \in \mathbb{R} ^m$ typically consists of RNA relative expression levels measured for that gene over a compendium of $m$ experiments.

+Challenge
+- a TF can actually be a target of another TF.
+And so direct correlation between measurements of a TF and a gene target may actually just be a reflection of the regulation of that TF by another TF.
+Sol: use partial correlation

 ## Tomographic Inference